CS 225 Home Page

 This course examines both the theory and practice of computer and network security.

-Topics include cryptography, the Internet, viruses, crackers, sniffers, back doors,
+Topics include cryptography, spyware, viruses, sniffers, rootkits, back doors, network attacks (such as drive-by downloads),

 Further Course Information